 Parallel investigations involving US and foreign authorities are increasingly frequent, and US agencies have developed a collaborative relationship with foreign counterparts.
-Parallel proceedings have led to massive global penalties in recent years.
+Such parallel proceedings have led to massive global penalties in recent years.
 US-foreign coordination may come in different forms.
-Formally, it may involve mutual legal assistance treaties, memoranda of understanding, or subject-specific agreements.
+Formally, it may involve mutual legal assistance treaties, memoranda of understanding or subject-specific agreements.
 Informally, coordination may involve ad hoc decisions to share investigative strategies and access to witnesses and information.

-In addition to the general concerns accompanying parallel investigations, coordinating cross-border resolutions raises some distinct issues, particularly surrounding data privacy.
+Coordinating cross-border resolutions raises some distinct issues, particularly surrounding data privacy.
 Global organisations responding to discovery requests should remain especially mindful of the ways in which they might get caught between the conflicting pressures of permissive US data privacy laws and non-US restrictive data protections.
 The US enforcement landscape is wholly distinct from other jurisdictions.
 A patchwork of state and federal laws comprises a complex framework, which is generally far less protective than foreign omnibus statutes, such as the European Union’s General Data Protection Regulation.
 A key difference is the extent of the government’s reach into personal data.
-For example, DOJ can, and regularly does, use search warrants and subpoenas to obtain text messages, emails and other communications from business and personal devices, such as data stored in messaging apps and in the cloud.
+For example, the DOJ can, and regularly does, use search warrants and subpoenas to obtain text messages, emails and other communications from business and personal devices, such as data stored in messaging apps and in the cloud.

-In addition, privileges that are well-established in the United States, such as those shielding attorney–client communications and work-product, may look very different in other jurisdictions.
-For example, US privilege law generally protects notes of employee interviews conducted during an internal investigation, whereas English privilege law does not.
+In addition, privileges that are well-established in the US, such as those shielding attorney-client communications and work-product, may look very different in other jurisdictions.
+For example, US privilege law generally protects notes of employee interviews conducted during an internal investigation, while English privilege law does not.
 Because of such material differences in privilege laws, consulting with local counsel can be indispensable.

 31 U.S.C. § 3729 et seq.